 And yet, you know, many years after that, when many people are pronouncing welfare reform a great success, you know, we’ve got growing child poverty, we have more children in poverty and in extreme poverty over the last six years than we had earlier in the year.
 When an economy is down, and the real test of welfare reform is what happens to the poor when the economy is not booming.
 Well, the poor are suffering, the gap between rich and poor widening.
 We have what I consider one of — a growing national catastrophe of what we call the cradle-to-prison pipeline.
 A black boy today has a one-in-three chance of going to prison in his lifetime, a black girl a one-in-seventeen chance.
 A Latino boy who’s born in 2001 has a one-in-six chance of going to prison.
 We are seeing more and more children go into our child welfare systems, go dropping out of school, going into juvenile justice detention facilities.
 Many children are sitting up — 15,000, according to a recent congressional GAO study — are sitting up in juvenile institutions solely because their parents could not get mental health and healthcare in their community.
 This is an abomination.

-And so, the plight of our children is very, very tenuous, and what we’ve got to do is to put together — and every Democratic candidate and every Republican candidate, whatever their views on the political spectrum, have got to come to a consensus that we are not going to let children be neglected or abused every thirty-six seconds in this country, be born into poverty every thirty-six seconds in this rich nation.
+And so, the plight of our children is very, very tenuous, and what we’ve got to do is to put together — and every Democratic candidate and every Republican candidate, whatever their views on the political spectrum, have got to come to a consensus that we are not going to let children be neglected or abused every 36 seconds in this country, be born into poverty every 36 seconds in this rich nation.
 And we ought to make a commitment to ending child poverty.
 Every single candidate should do that.
-We have got to see that we stop the absolute scandal of a child being born without health insurance every forty-seven seconds, 90% of whose parents live — and working parents, the majority of those children.
+We have got to see that we stop the absolute scandal of a child being born without health insurance every 47 seconds, 90 percent of whose parents live — and working parents, the majority of those children.
 There are all kinds of children.
 They live in suburban and rural areas.
 They’re white, as well as Latino and black.
 They’re all of our children.

 We’ve got to stop the scandal of children being killed by guns, almost eight every day.
 We have a chronic, silent Virginia Tech massacre every four days among our children.
 And the candidates need to be forced to address how they are going to deal with this extraordinary deprivation of basic needs from our children and how do we come up with very concrete commitments beginning this year, by saying we are going to get healthcare for every child.